ToshioCP/Gtk4-tutorial/gfm/sec4.md

 Don't be confused.
 In the program `lb1.c`, `lab` is a child widget of `win`.
 Child widgets are always located in their parent widget on the screen.
-See the window appeared on the screen.
+See how the window has appeared on the screen.
-The window includes the label.
+The application window includes the label.

 The window `win` doesn't have any parents.
 We call such a window top-level window.
-One application can have two or more top-level windows.
+An application can have more than one top-level window.

 ### GtkButton

-Next widget is GtkButton.
+The next widget to introduce is GtkButton.
-It has a label or icon on it.
+It displays a button on the screen with a label or icon on it.
 In this subsection, we will make a button with a label.
-When a button is clicked on, it emits a "clicked" signal.
+When the button is clicked, it emits a "clicked" signal.
-The following program shows how to catch the signal and do something.
+The following program shows how to catch the signal to then do something.

 ~~~C
  1 #include <gtk/gtk.h>